the-events-calendar/event-tickets/readme.txt

 * Fix - Hide unavailable tickets in Tickets block when Tickets block is not selected [119630]
 * Fix - Fix attendee registration for RSVP block FE [119800]
 * Fix - Ensure that the attendee page loads if the theme has no page.php/page templates defined [120034]
+* Language - 8 new strings added, 52 updated, 0 fuzzied, and 26 obsoleted

 = [4.9.3] 2018-12-18 =